p3l6/bag-notation/README.md

 Comments are not allowed in tune header.
 Header may not contain blank lines.

-Notes should be clustered by beat.
 Dont support double dots.
 Tuplets must be within a cluster.

 All barlines are `|` or `||` or `:|` or `|:`.
 Beginning and end of parts should use the double barline.

+## not rules, but suggestions

+Notes should be clustered by beat.

 ## allowed fields